 So important!
 Checking your old links aren’t broken and dead is so, so good for your blog.
 Also if you’ve done posts that are related/based on similar subjects, it could be great to link them to each other and improve your DA while you’re there.

 Back to the evergreen posts!
 This has been my favourite part of editing old blog posts.
-I’ve had a chance to go through almost three years of posts, and I realised I have a lot of content I still love, that I never promote anymore.
+I’ve had a chance to go through almost four years of posts, and I realised I have a lot of content I still love, that I never promote anymore.
 I’ve started changing this, and I feel so proud of myself now for creating such a world of content!
 I even have a bookmarks file on my browser for all my favourite posts now, old or new.
 It’s handy to have, when I want to schedule tweets and don’t want the same thing going out all the time.

 New readers who visit your blog will discover so much more of your fantastic content if you’ve kept it all up to date and really appealing.
 It also means if you have features on your blog like ‘Popular posts’ or a feature that showcases random posts through your archive (like the one I have at the very top of my blog!) – then it’s never going to show something that you’re a bit embarrassed by now.
 I mean that blog post moaning about your mum three years ago might not be what you want on your blog these days, but that’s your call!
 Haha 🙂

+I’ve absolutely loved updating my old posts, and I’m nowhere near done yet.
+I’ve outright deleted some too, that were REALLY outdated, written terribly, about old products, or I just don’t like anymore.
+My blog now feels all fresh, new, and full of good stuff.
+Yay!
 As I say it’s totally your call and this only really applies to some styles of blog of course.
 If your blog is a personal diary recording your life, you won’t want to change it; and that’s wonderful!
 However, if you do think think could be for you, I hope you’ve found this post helpful.

 Good luck guys!